 Two use cases proposed by user communities have been successfully supported in the testbed and two more are in the pipeline.
 More information available at [R3].

-rocessed oftware eleases
+Processed Software Releases

-The UMD software provisioning process – driven by SA2 and supported by the SA1.3 task for staged rollout – in the time period covered by this document has provisioned about 100 product releases made available in the UMD repositories through one major release (UMD 2.0.0) and 17 scheduled or emergency updates.
+The Unified Middleware Distribution (UMD) software provisioning process – driven by SA2 and supported by the SA1.3 task for staged rollout – in the time period covered by this document has provisioned about 100 product releases made available in the UMD repositories through one major release (UMD 2.0.0) and 17 scheduled or emergency updates.
 UMD repository is a single entry point available for the resource centres to download and deploy the grid middleware, the distributed components of the Service Availability Monitoring (SAM) infrastructure and the trust anchors releases for the PKI based authentication system in production in EGI.

 This section provides an overall picture of the releases in the UMD repository over the past year, and about the effort spent by SA2.3 verifiers to check the software released by the technology providers versus the quality criteria defined by SA2.2.